mindful-math/mindful-math.github.io/content/post/bloom.md

 math = true
 +++

-Some shower thoughts and observations regarding the bloom phase.
+Some shower thoughts and observations on the bloom phase.
 <!--more-->

 ## Bloom Phase